 By Pliny Earle Goddard in 1911

-Long ago, they were camping about over on the plain without food.
+Long ago, they were camping about over on the plains without food.
 They were playing the hoop and pole game.
 Raven came from nobody knew where and took off his quiver.
 Inside of the quiver were intestines.

 Magpie took them out.
 They watched Raven to see which way he would start home.
 When it was evening he started off flying up toward the sky-hole.
 “You must all watch him,” they said to each other.
 Everyone was looking at him.
 He kept circling about until he became very small and few could see him.
 When he was so far off that no one else could see him, Rattlesnake and Bat still could make him out.
 When he was at the top of the sky and out of sight, he flew across this way to the east where the Black Mountains range from north to south.
 When he reached them he went to the junction of canyons.
 Only the two could see him.